Hello! I'm Kate.

 • ½ coriander, picked into long sprigs

-• ½ fresh mint leaves, leaves picked (can also use Vietnamese mint)
+• ½ fresh mint leaves, leaves picked (or try Vietnamese mint)

 Instructions